-On a weekly basis I really spend way too much money on sushi.
+On a weekly basis I really spend way too much money on sushi, not to mention how many times I check the list of runners for the grand national so I can start betting.
 I am not talking good quality, dining out sort, but the grab-and-go white rice, overly sweet kind with pretty average quality veg.
 Considering I have to eat it soy-less, its been a habit ingrained in routine, rather than enjoyment.

 As a way to cut back on this expensive and not very healthy food, I decided to revisit an old favourite.
 Sushi bowls.
 A For most people, making sushi at home seems a daunting prospect but with these little beauties you get all to great taste, without any of the rolling faff.